Is it possible to save your marriage alone – when only one is trying and your husband doesn’t seem to care if your marriage falls apart?

 You may have not thought about it, but I believe that you can fix your relationship – without convincing your husband, begging him, or threatening him.

-Marriage is a 2-way street and when a relationship is in crisis, both sides are supposed to do their best to it prevent from slipping away for good.
-Sadly, many spouses get their heart-broken when they find out that their partner is not doing the same effort or even not trying at all to save their marriage.
+Marriage is a 2-way street and when a relationship is in crisis, both sides are supposed to do their best to it prevent it from slipping away for good, right?

-“A spouse who is reluctant to work on the marriage may be in a place where he or she has lost hope that the relationship can be salvaged.
-Your spouse may feel the marriage is too far gone for any efforts to actually result in a positive outcome.
+Your partner may feel the marriage is too far gone for any efforts to result in a positive outcome.

 If you find yourself alone in working to save your marriage, take these steps to heal your marriage by yourself:

-Regardless of the effort your husband or wife is making to save your marriage, you can strengthen your own efforts in committing to saving your marriage.
+Regardless of the non-existing effort that your husband is making to save your marriage, you can strengthen your own efforts in committing to a marriage rebuilding process.

 Taking a more friendly approach can create a “safe” environment, one where your husband or wife may begin to trust that things really can improve.

-Many couples become adversarial because one or both spouses can become resentful, feeling they’ve given up everything for the relationship and there has been nothing left to give to their self.
+Many couples become adversarial because one or both spouses can become resentful, feeling they’ve given up everything for the relationship and there has been nothing left to give to themself.

-It’s critical to carve time for yourself, examining your thoughts and emotions and working through your own internal struggles, as well as nurturing your own hopes and dreams.
+It’s critical to carve time for yourself, examining your thoughts and emotions, and working through your internal struggles, as well as nurturing your own hopes and dreams.

 How to Love Him Back Into Your Marriage

-You CAN “love you husband back to your marriage”, but it requires that you KNOW the right steps to take if you wish to make that happen.
+You CAN “love your husband back to your marriage”, but it requires that you KNOW the right steps to take if you wish to make that happen.